Author Guide for Original Research

 - This section is usually stratified into subsections (e.g., Patients, Image Acquisition, Image Interpretation, Reference Standard, and Statistical Analysis).

 - In the first paragraph, affirm HIPAA compliance for studies performed in the U.S. as well as the study’s IRB status (e.g., IRB approval, IRB waiver, IRB oversight not required).
 If you assert that a study did not require IRB oversight, include a reason.
 For IRB-approved studies, indicate whether verbal or written informed consent was obtained from patients or if informed consent was waived.

 - Clearly indicate the initial search criteria as well as the subsequent study inclusion and exclusion criteria.
-Provide the number of patients initially identified and the number of patients excluded for each reason.
-Make clear whether the study is retrospective or prospective as well as whether or not patients were identified consecutively.
-Indicate the calendar dates encompassing the patient cohort.
+Provide the number of patients initially identified and the number of patients excluded for each reason that is provided.
+The selection process should be presented in a logical sequence whereby each step in the sequential flow represents a natural subset of remaining eligible patients up to that point.
+For example, if initially stating that only patients who underwent contrast-enhanced CT were selected, then the flow should not subsequently indicate exclusion of patients who did not undergo CT or who were unable to receive IV contrast media.
+Make clear whether the study was retrospective or prospective as well as whether or not patients were identified consecutively.
+Indicate the calendar dates encompassing the patient sample.
+Prepare a Figure 1 flowchart, ensuring that the patient selection process matches between this chart and the article text (i.e., presents exclusions that are listed in the same order and phrased in a comparable manner).

 - Clearly indicate who conducted which steps of the study.
 Indicate if there was a study coordinator who searched institutional databases or the electronic health record, identified the cohort, or prepared image sets for retrospective review, etc.